ministryofjustice/security-guidance/docs/acceptable-use.md

 If there is any doubt, or you are worried that the [email might be malicious](https://intranet.justice.gov.uk/news/ntk-phishing-dont-take-the-bait/) or inappropriate, [report it immediately](reporting-an-incident.md) as an IT security incident.

-## Personal use of MoJ IT
+## Personal use of IT

-Limited personal use of MoJ IT is acceptable as long as it does not cause a problem with your work or that of your colleagues.
+Limited personal use of IT is acceptable as long as it does not cause a problem with your work or that of your colleagues.
 Context is important.
 For example, doing personal internet banking during your lunch break might be acceptable, but doing the same thing during a work meeting would not.

-### Personal use of MoJ mobile phones
+### Personal use of mobile phones

 You might be allocated a mobile phone for use as part of your work.
 The mobile phone enables you to: